WSDS

 WSDS (1480 kHz) is a commercial AM radio station in Salem Township, Michigan.
 Known as "La Explosiva," WSDS carries a Spanish-language Contemporary Music radio format, featuring Regional Mexican, Romantica, Spanish Rock, Salsa, Hurban, and Reggaeton.
-It is simulcast with WCAR 1090 AM in Livonia.

 By day, WSDS is powered at 750 watts.
 But in unusual move, it increases its power to 3,800 watts at night.
 To protect other stations on 1480 AM from interference, it uses a directional antenna with a three-tower array.
 The transmitter is on West Clark Road at Laforge Road in Superior Charter Township, Michigan.

 History

 The station began broadcasting in 1963 as WYSI.
 This call sign stood for the original city of license, YpSIlanti.
 The first format was Top 40 hits.
 By 1966, the station switched to a country music format.

 In 1968, WSDS adopted a strategy of focusing on the western suburbs of Detroit, using the slogan "We Serve Detroit's Suburbs" and sending its broadcasting van to events in the area.
 By the early 2000s, "Suds" was still playing country music but had become a classic country station.
 Weekends included specialty programming in Chinese and Spanish, as well as some classic rock and roll oldies.